-However, like any fairy tale, there are numerous versions of ‘Little Red Riding Hood’ and it has been intervened with by many authors.
-Whilst the main components of the story are always present in order for it to be recognisable (a girl with red clothing traveling to see a female relative, a bad wolf, and a forest), the events in the narrative have been altered to create new morals and warnings.
+However, like with most fairy tales, there are numerous versions of ‘Little Red Riding Hood’ and it has been intervened with by many authors.
+Whilst the main components of the story are always present in order for it to be recognisable, the events in the narrative have been altered to draw out different meanings.

 Charles Perrault – Little Red Riding Hood (1697)

 Read it here.